Separatism in Russia: Tatarstan

+In 2008, Tatarstan government in exile and the Milli Mejlis of the Tatar People declared independence of Tatarstan after the Russo-Georgian war.
+However, this declaration was ignored by the United Nations.

+By 2021, the government of Tatarstan refused to change the title of its president to the head of the republic as per a national order, which was interpreted by some political commentators as separatism.
+The republic finally yielded to Moscow's pressure in 2023.

 Many political scientists and commentators believe that Tatarstan is the leading separatist force in modern Russia and an example for other movements.
-The main Tatar separatist movements are All-Tatar Public Center and the Ittifaq Party.
-They are represented on the Free Nations of Russia Forum.
+The main Tatar separatist movements are the All-Tatar Public Center, Tatarstan government in exile, the Milli Mejlis of the Tatar People, and the Ittifaq Party, which used to legally operate in the Russian Federation until their ban in late 2010s.
+They are represented on the Free Nations of Post-Russia Forum.

-Annually, Tatar separatists protest Moscow's 1552 capture of Kazan.